-On December 3, 2013, the Board approved the redemption of all of the issued and outstanding First Preferred Shares, Series 26.
-This redemption was completed on February 17, 2014.
+(4) On November 15, 2015, the Bank completed the redemption of all of its issued and outstanding Series 20 First Preferred Shares.

-The following table shows the monthly price range and trading volume of the Bank's security listed on the Luxembourg Stock Exchange that was traded in fiscal 2014(1).
+The following table shows the monthly price range and trading volume of the Bank's security listed on the Luxembourg Stock Exchange that was traded in fiscal 2015 (1).